 This original oversized train master’s desk overlooks the Florida Midland Railroad which currently serves more than 25 businesses delivering food-related products, chemicals, lumber, stone, building products, fertilizer, citrus juices, pumice, and limestone.

-The Museum Director
+The Museum Curator

 The small gift shop features a variety of traditional museum offerings as well as a hats, bags, t-shirts and citrus label merchandise.